 To reduce the total weight, I would develop a new generation of ultra light containers (ULC) made of ultra-strong composite materials.
 These intermodal containers would have the same external dimensions and features as existing shipping containers, designed with logistics in mind, so they could be used on ships, trains, and with the Shango.

 The ULC would be loaded under the body.
 The aircraft would back up over the container or the container would be rolled under the aircraft.
 This way, in the unlikely event of the aircraft needing to shed some weight rapidly, the container could be jettisoned without loss of the craft.
 The ULC could also be lowered while the craft hovered over hard to land areas.
 (When the Shango is in VTOL mode).

 The Shango could be used to deploy medical or emergency food supplies in Africa or to ship goods to remote villages where there is no airport, especially if there has been a disaster like an earthquake, volcanic eruption, or severe drought.
 This concept is still its in early stage, lots of systems needs to be revised like landing positions, wings etc. It will most probably evolve into a ground effect vehicle with lower wings, revised configuration, and a modified body.Your input is welcome, as always.

-The Shango aircraft concept was developed in collaboration with Ashish Thulkar an Industrial Designer from Bengalore, India.
+The Shango aircraft concept was developed in January 2016 by Charles Bombardier in collaboration with Ashish Thulkar an Industrial Designer from Bengalore, India.
 He graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer.